FJ: Can we have a short chat?

 Edward: I’m Edward, and I’m Chinese-Canadian.
 I’m currently taking an economics course and I came here also as an exchange student.
 I was in Vancouver, Canada.
 I came to Japan to experience urban life in Tokyo.

 FJ: Why did you choose Keio University?
 Did you ever consider about other institutes?

-Barbara: I really like Japanese temples and Japanese gardens, so I’ve actually considered about Kyoto University also.
-However, Keio University's programs are diversified and we can pick up courses as we wish.
+Barbara: I really like Japanese temples and Japanese gardens, so I’ve actually considered Kyoto University also.
+However, Keio University's programs are diversified, and we can pick up courses as we wish.
 I think the system matches my requirements perfectly.
 Actually, there are many students at my university who wanted to go to Keio and it was highly competitive to be chosen as an exchange student.

-Edward: Of course one of the reason is that the college is at the TOP level.
+Edward: Of course, one of the reasons is that the college is at the TOP level.
 I was considering about Waseda University, Tokyo University, etc. at the stage of institute selection.
 Among them, the location of Keio University is the most convenient for me.
 There are three main stations which are only within 10 minutes on foot.
 Moreover, I can access to Tokyo station, Tokyo Tower, Shinagawa station within 20 minutes.
 Isn’t that amazing?

 Edward: The Mita Festival is awesome.
 It is held for four days every November.
 It seems like it is the school festival with the most visitors in Japan.
 I am proud to be studying at this university with this Mita festival which has more than 200,000 visitors.
-What does Mita Festival like?
-Please come during next year Mita festival and check it out with your own eyes.
+What is Mita Festival like?
+Please come during next year’s Mita festival and check it out with your own eyes.

-FJ: What your level of the Japanese language?
+FJ: What is your level of the Japanese language?
 Did you ever have any difficulties when it comes to learning Japanese?
 Any issues you face in Japan?

 Barbara: I think my level is about N2.
 However, I cannot memorize the onomatopoeia word such as Pekopeko, tsurutsuru, and pokapoka.